Mindwerks/worldengine/README.md

 Contributors
 ============

-[Evan Sampson](https://github.com/esampson) contributed the amazing implementation of the Holdridge life zones model.
+[Evan Sampson](https://github.com/esampson) contributed the amazing implementation of the Holdridge life zones model and improved a lot the ancient-looking-map generator.
 Thanks a million!